- To sign up for the course, please fill in this form.

 Ninja Tier: Students must:

-- (10 marks) Post an article online about a relevant topic covered in this course or your experience of the course, and tweet about the article.
+- Post an article online about a relevant topic covered in this course or your experience of the course, and tweet about the article.

 - Summarizing information from certain lectures